wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-21-18-44-26.png) 40:29

 You can see in the very top corner there is a tiny little Wes.

-Let's make a variable called size instead of hardcoding the values 10,10, so we can quickly reference that whenever we need it.
+Make a variable `size` instead of hardcoding the values 10,10, so we can quickly reference that whenever we need it.

 Add the following towards the top of the file: `const SIZE = 10;`.

 Why did we do it in all caps? it's a commomn practice in the graphics canvas world, any variables that are constant throughout the application, they do them in all caps.

 ```js
 faceCtx.drawImage(